intendednull/yewdux/README.md

 Compared to this, state cloning cost is insignificant (most of the time).

 What's best way to reduce rendering time?
 Simple.
 Don't render!
-Yewdux checks if state changed after a mutable borrow, and only notify subscribers when it has.
+Yewdux checks if state changed after a mutable borrow, and only notifies subscribers when it has.

 Here's real-world example where this is useful: